-As of June 30, 2019, our patent portfolio related to our proprietary technologies includes seven patent families directed to our multivalent antibody platform, and includes issued U.S. and European patents broadly directed to our modified J chain technology.
-The platform portfolio includes two granted patents, two allowed applications, 45 pending applications in active prosecution in 15 countries or regions, two pending Patent Cooperation Treaty (PCT) applications, and one pending unpublished provisional application.
-These patent families are projected to expire between 2034 and 2039, absent any patent term adjustments or extensions.
+As of August 31, 2019, our patent portfolio related to our proprietary technologies includes nine patent families directed to our multivalent antibody platform, and includes issued U.S. and European patents directed to our modified J chain technology.
+The platform portfolio includes three granted patents, two allowed applications, 45 pending applications in active prosecution in 15 countries or regions, two pending Patent Cooperation Treaty (PCT) applications, and two pending unpublished provisional applications.
+These patent families are projected to expire between 2034 and 2040, absent any patent term adjustments or extensions.
 We wholly own the rights to these patent families.
 Summaries of relevant published patent families are provided below.

 The "Modified J Chain" family includes disclosure and claims related to IgM, IgA, and hybrid multimeric antibodies that include a J chain, where the J chain has been modified to include a binding moiety, e.g., an antibody or antibody fragment, or any other protein or non-protein moiety that can bind to a cognate binding partner (including antibody drug conjugates).
 The application family also includes disclosure and claims related to methods of making and using multimeric antibody molecules comprising a modified J chain, e.g., bispecific IgM antibodies.
 This patent family has a projected expiration date of April 2, 2035, absent any patent term adjustments or extensions.
-The Modified J Chain patent family includes granted patents in the United States and Europe (validated in Austria, Belgium, Switzerland, Germany, Denmark, Spain, Finland, France, Great Britain, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Sweden, and Slovenia), and is allowed in Mexico.
-As of June 30, 2019, the patent family also includes pending patent applications in the United States (two applications), Australia, Brazil, Canada, China, Europe, Hong Kong (registered through the European Patent Office), India, Israel, Japan, South Korea, New Zealand, Russia, Singapore, and South Africa.
-The granted U.S. and European claims are directed to IgM antibodies (in the United States) and IgM, IgA and hybrid antibodies (in Europe) comprising a modified J chain with a binding moiety fused or chemically conjugated to selected regions of the J chain.
-The allowed claims in Mexico are similar to the granted European claims.
-Related claims are being prosecuted in the pending applications.
+The Modified J Chain patent family includes granted patents in the United States and Europe (validated in Austria, Belgium, Switzerland, Germany, Denmark, Spain, Finland, France, Great Britain, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Sweden, and Slovenia).
+A second U.S. patent is allowed and will grant on September 3, 2019, and a Mexican application is allowed.
+As of August 31, 2019, the patent family also includes pending patent applications in the United States (one application), Australia, Brazil, Canada, China, Europe, Hong Kong (registered through the European Patent Office), India, Israel, Japan, South Korea, Mexico, New Zealand, Russia, Singapore, and South Africa.
+The granted U.S. and European claims are directed to IgM antibodies (in the United States) and IgM, IgA and hybrid antibodies (in Europe, also in the allowed U.S. application) comprising a modified J chain with a binding moiety fused or chemically conjugated to selected regions of the J chain.
+The allowed claims in Mexico are similar to the granted European claims are being prosecuted in the pending applications.